 The reason this is not considered true artificial intelligence is because, with machine learning, while the system is able to handle its narrow set of tasks and routines more efficiently than a human, it will not be able to perform anything outside of its specific design.

 Where does AI fit in?
 The Future of Retail

 The key question for retailers over the next few years is, where does AI fit in to the business?
 What role will AI assume in the business organisation and strategic processes?

-There are a number of specific areas where AI can improve the industry – both for consumers and for retailers.
+There are a number of specific areas where AI and analytics can improve the industry – both for consumers and for retailers.
 Stock forecasting, warehouse management and reporting can all be improved to provide retailers with tangible benefits like reduced stock wastage, streamlined and cost-effective returns and delivery processes, and trend detection to better meet customer demand.

 These systems can be used in advanced predictive analytics – the system is able to gather historic data and sales information during a certain period, for example the first week of June.